McGill-ECSE321-Fall2020/project-group-15/README.md

 # ECSE 321 Project Group 15

 ## Project Overview
-The art gallery in your neighbourhood has always done business the old-fashioned way: connecting local artists with potential customers by showcasing their work at the gallery.
-The current pandemic is forcing them to change their business model and focus their business online.
-They hired you to help them design a new software system for them.
+ArtSee, a local art gallery has always done business in an old-fashioned way; artists would put their art on display in a gallery, and customers come and purchase the artwork.
+The distancing restrictions due to COVID-19 has not allowed them to run their business this way anymore and they plan to move their business online.
+It is our job to design a new software system using both a mobile application and a web page to replace their physical gallery.

-The gallery wants to focus on local artists and encourage them to use their website and app to promote and sell their work.
-Artists register, create a profile, and present any pieces they have to sell.
-Interested customers can browse and buy what they like.
-The gallery can also promote artwork available on their premises.
-Artists can deliver their art to customers by mail or can leave it at the store for pickup.
-The gallery makes its income on commission from sold artwork.
+The platform will allow local artists to promote and sell their artwork.
+An artist can create a profile with email address and promote and sell their artwork.
+Customers can then make a profile, browse artwork and purchase what they are interested in.
+To collect the purchased artwork, it can be mailed or picked up at the gallery.

 ## Team Overview
 |        Name       | Student ID | Team Role | Deliverable 1 Contribution | Deliverable 2 Contribution | Deliverable 3 Contribution |